 The Cluster is composed of 16 lead Institutions, each championing and working on one specific SDG while at the same time linking it to other relevant SDGs, with additional Institutions invited on board as ‘Satellites’ around each SDG.
 Currently, around 70 universities (leads and subclusters) are engaged in the Cluster.
 Work on SDG 17: Partnerships, is led by the IAU and includes working with other organisations in the higher education and sustainable development sphere.
 The Cluster is supported, monitored and steered by the IAU Working Group on HESD with the Initiatives developed by the Cluster being available to all IAU Members.

-Discover the outcome documents from the IAU HESD Cluster Meeting (March 2022)
+Discover key documents for the IAU HESD Cluster

-- The statement on the Joint vision from the IAU Higher Education for Sustainable Development (HESD) Cluster members
+- The Statement on the Joint vision from the IAU Higher Education for Sustainable Development (HESD) Cluster members (March 2022)

 Read more about the Cluster in the special edition of IAU Horizon!

-Previous IAU Report on IAU Global Cluster on HESD 2019-2020 click here for the pdf
+Previous IAU Reports on IAU Global Cluster on HESD:

 The University of Ghana works closely with the government, private sector and local community.
 Their thematic focus in projects lies on agriculture, poverty, capacity building and youth.
 They are also working on transportation and jobs, in collaboration with partners addressing other SDGs.

-Focal Point: Prof. George Oduro Nkansah, Director of Institute of Applied Science and Technology
+Focal Point: Prof. David Dodoo-Arhin, Director of Institute of Applied Science and Technology

 Antonio Nariño University hosts the Faculty of Environmental Engineering.
 The faculty promotes the conservation of the environment and the development of sustainable infrastructures.

-Focal Points: Sandra Guarin, Director of International Relations
+Focal Point: Sandra Guarin, Director of International Relations

 The UOC is an innovative university that is rooted in Catalonia and open to the world.
 It provides lifelong learning enabling the progress of both individuals and society as a whole, while also carrying out research into the knowledge society.